denny/ShinyCMS-ruby/README.md

 External services are mostly optional.
-If you add config settings for them (via ENV vars on the command line, or via a .env file (see .env.example), or via your Config Vars on Heroku) then they will be enabled, otherwise those features will be skipped or a fallback will take their place.
+If you add config settings for them (via ENV vars on the command line, or via a .env file (see .env.example), or via your Config Vars on Heroku) then they will be enabled, otherwise either those features will be disabled or a fallback will take their place.

-### AWS S3 for file storage
+#### AWS S3 for file storage

 User uploaded files can be stored on AWS S3 instead of locally.
 To enable this feature you will need to have an an AWS account, create an S3 bucket, and add the relevant keys to the ENV/config.

-### reCAPTCHA for bot protection
+#### reCAPTCHA for bot protection

 User registration (and in future, posting comments) can be protected from bots using Google's reCAPTCHA service.
 To enable this feature you will need to obtain